 Original Medicare (Parts A & B): Colorectal Cancer Screenings (Colonoscopy and alternatives)

 Varying types and intervals of screenings.
 90% of colorectal cancers and deaths are preventable.
-After 50, you want someone checking out your ass!
+After 50, it’s important to have regular colorectal screenings.

 Cost